compujuckel/assettoserver-docs/versioned_docs/version-0.0.54/thebeginnersguide.md

 Create a new folder and extract the content of both .zip files into it.

 **You should not have a folder named `Tutorial Server!-X-XXXXXXXX-XXXXXX` or similar in your server folder.
-If you do, move it's contents into the main folder.**
+If you do, move its contents into the main folder.**

 Your server folder should look like this:
 ![](./assets/guide/17.png)